-The Real Estate guide provides expert legal commentary on the key issues for businesses involved in the life sciences sector.
+The Real Estate guide provides expert legal commentary on the key issues for businesses involved in the real estate sector.
 The guide covers the important developments in the most significant jurisdictions.

 Real estate, probably more so than any other industry, sits at the confluence of supply, demand, liquidity and capital markets.
 In 2018, the industry continues to face significant disruption stemming from global political instability, evolving lending practices and regulations, shifting global investment patterns – and perhaps most significantly, the rapid effects of technology and innovation.

 In recent years, several significant changes to real estate lending have been created − most importantly Basel III, which reduced the amount of lending by banks to the real estate sector by imposing higher-risk capital requirements.
 Under Basel III, the classification of loans as High Volatility in Commercial Real Estate (HVCRE), was a major factor in reducing construction, real estate development and acquisition lending by commercial banks, as it required them to reserve more capital for each dollar lent, thus reducing the amount of dollars available for lending.
 In addition, Dodd-Frank required issuers of Commercial Mortgage Backed Securities (CMBS) loans to retain a 5 percent portion (horizontal or vertical) of each loan.

 A year ago, expectations were that the volume of CMBS issuance would drop because of these increased regulatory requirements − but CMBS issuance in the US in 2017 actually increased over the prior year by 26% to USD95.3 billion.
 The 2018 outlook appears more conservative with 14 market professionals predicting a drop from the 2017 levels and, on average, an expected volume of USD75 billion in the US.